 Originating in Leeds

-The poor state of the roads in the 18th century led to the development of “tramroads”, initially tracks of wood or iron on which wagons could be pulled.
-The wooden constructions wore and split and the iron rails bent.
+However, the wooden constructions wore and split and the iron rails bent.
 The introduction of cast iron led to a more stable track.
-In Britain the first “street” tramway to transport passengers was laid by George Francis Train in Birkenhead in 1860.
+In Britain the first 'street' tramway to transport passengers was laid by George Francis Train in Birkenhead in 1860.
 By the end of the decade there were so many applications for new tramways that the 1870 Tramways Act was brought in.

-Kitson and his sons ran the firm but in 1880 Richard Clere Parsons, son of the Earl of Rosse, President of the Royal Society, became a partner.
-It was a position he held until 1887.
-He was very interested in steam trams and he persuaded his brother, Charles Algernon Parsons (who had in 1881 completed his engineering apprenticeship with Armstrong and Co on Tyneside), to begin work with Kitsons in Leeds.
-Having already obtained a number of patents Parsons continued his work on engines.
-GB 4797 of 1882 was a joint patent with Charles Algernon Parsons, Richard Clere Parsons and John Hawthorn Kitson focussing on several improvements to these innovations.
+Kitson and his sons ran the firm but in 1880 Richard Clere Parsons, son of the Earl of Rosse, President of the Royal Society, became a partner, a position he held until 1887.
+He was very interested in steam trams and he persuaded his brother, Charles Algernon Parsons (who had completed an engineering apprenticeship with Armstrong and Co on Tyneside), to begin work with Kitsons in Leeds.

 Parsons went on to form the company C A Parsons & Co., based near Newcastle, to develop marine steam turbines.
 He designed and patented the steam turbine and demonstrated it with devastating effect at the Spithead Naval Review in 1897.
 In front of the Queen, naval command and numerous British and foreign dignitaries, Parson's boat, the Turbinia - the world's first steam turbine driven vessel - raced through the lines of naval ships and no other vessel could catch her.
 Such was the effect that within a relatively short space of time, most ships converted to steam turbines.